ashnet16/ozi/readme.md

 ### 2. Reliability

 - **At least once processing**: Kafka guarantees messages are delivered at least once to the consumer.
-- **Idempotent writes**: All inserts into DuckDB use `ON CONFLICT(id) DO NOTHING` to prevent duplication in the database.
-- **Crash-safe ingestion**: Buffered records are written immediately to disk after bulk insertion to DuckDB.
 - **Bulk insertion**: Records are inserted in efficient batches for speed and to minimize memory usage.

 ---